MonashMath/SCI1022/programming_languages.md

 ```
 These languages are more expressive, drastically increasing the productivity of developers.
 The price to pay is a (in many cases unacceptable) performance hit that can easily be of the order of hundreds.

 In this unit, we will focus on dynamic languages, since the performance hit is not an issue, in general, in undergraduate scientific projects and some scientific tasks.
 In any case, one can combine the productivity of dynamic languages with the performance of static languages by using pre-compiled external libraries (written in `C`, `C++`, or `FORTRAN`) for the computationally intensive kernels.
-One obiquitous approach is to combine `Python` code with the `C` library [NumPy](https://numpy.org/) for array computations.
+One ubiquitous approach is to combine `Python` code with the `C` library [NumPy](https://numpy.org/) for array computations.
 In order for this approach to work, `Python` code must involve vectorisation, e.g., operations are applied to whole arrays instead of individual entries.

 The static vs. dynamic paradigms, code productivity and performance are serious issues to be considered when creating scientific software projects.
 There is no *the best* alternative, since it is very case-dependent.
-Analogously, it is hard to decice which is *the best* static or dynamic programming language, since it depends on the type of work to be performed.
+Analogously, it is hard to decide which is *the best* static or dynamic programming language, since it depends on the type of work to be performed.
 In fact, new programming languages are created all the time to solve the drawbacks of existing approaches.
 [Julia]{julialang.org} deserves special mention in the frame of scientific coding.
 It is a dynamic language originated in 2011 at MIT that does not suffer the performance hit.

 For all these reason, SCI1022 includes four different workshops on three dynamically-typed languages, namely, `Python`, `Matlab`, `R` and an untyped language, `Mathematica`.
 Below, we provide a description of the four different languages that would help students to pick the ones that better fit their requirements.